 In the last installment of our “5 part financial workshop” series, sponsored by Genworth Financial we will learn more about the benefits of long-term care insurance.
 All opinions expressed are 100% my own.

-Whenever I imagine growing old I think of spending time with family, enjoying time for reading, doing bingo clash reviews and other hobbies, and traveling to all of the places on my “travel wish list.”
-By following the financial lessons that I have learned through this ” 5 part financial workshop” such as avoiding financial anxiety, keeping my month-to-month budget organized, and planning for retirement, I hope that this can one day become a reality.
+Whenever I imagine growing old I think of spending time with family, time spent on hobbies and traveling to all of the places on my “travel wish list.”
+By following the financial lessons that I have learned through this “5 part financial workshop” such as avoiding financial anxiety, keeping my month-to-month budget organized, and planning for retirement, I hope that this can one day become a reality.

 Several months ago, the health of my Great Aunt was deteriorating very quickly.
 The decision was made that she needed to move into a nursing home.
 I didn’t know her very well, but I do video chat with my grandmother (her sister) on a weekly basis.
 As I spoke with her I could tell how heart-wrenching it was for her to see her sister move into a nursing home, and as she visited her diligently up until her sister’s final days.